-A. Completed 31 infrastructure improvements under the 2019 Preservation Agreement Implementation Costshare Program
+A. Completed 23 infrastructure improvements under the 2020 Preservation Agreement Implementation Costshare Program

 SRCD implements the SMPA and the Preservation Agreement Implementation (PAI) Fund which provides support from DWR and USBR for managed wetland infrastructure improvements.
 The SMPA objective is to improve wildlife habitats on Suisun Marsh managed wetland and also mitigates adverse effects on Suisun Marsh of the Central Valley Project (CVP), State Water Project (SWP), and a portion of other upstream diversions.
 The PAI program provides 75:25 cost-share funding for drainage infrastructure improvements on individual parcels, 50:50 for interior structures and drainage, and 75:25 for joint use facilities benefiting two or more properties.
+In 2020, the interagency PAI review committee led by SRCD completed formal assessments of 41 proposed projects.
+DWR and USBR funding support was provided for 23 PAI cost-share projects for wetland enhancement.